therootcompany/xz-static/README.md

 # License

-The distributabed code is licensed LGPLv2.1+ (**commercially safe** and NOT copyleft restricted at the project level).
+The distributable code is licensed LGPLv2.1+ (**commercially safe** and NOT copyleft restricted at the project level).

 The Mac and Linux builds here **DO NOT** contain any GPL code.